WheatleyTheCore/Turret-Pi/README.md

 # A turret made with opencv and a raspberry pi.
-The initial goal of this project was to recreate the turrets from the games Portal 1 and Portal 2, however it was shortened to creating a fiber optic christmas tree that uses their voice lines when it detects a person.
+This was a project I undertook my Freshman year of High School.
+The initial goal was to recreate the turrets from the games Portal 1 and Portal 2, however it was shortened to creating a fiber optic christmas tree that uses their voice lines when it detects a person.
 ## Hardware
 The physical components of this project are as follows:
 -A raspberry pi zero